sunsided/rusty-raytracer/README.md

-# A Rusty Raytracer (WIP)
+# A Rusty Raytracer

-A Rust implementation of the [Ray Tracing in one Weekend] tutorial.
+A Rust implementation of the [Ray Tracing in one Weekend] book / tutorial.

 ![](docs/snapshot.jpg)